 We recommend that you start your application as early as possible and submit it well in advance of the deadline.
 Unfortunately, we cannot be responsible for technical difficulties after the application deadline.
 If you have problems with the online form, please contact us at firstname.lastname@example.org

-All applications received will be reviewed and screened initially by the ICI team.
-Then, an expert panel made up of four independent experts from around the globe will perform a review of this initial screening process to ensure that it is objective and that the applicants who have the most viable solutions are shortlisted and invited to demonstrate their solutions at the solution showcase event.
+All applications received will be reviewed and screened by the ICI team using pre-determined shortlisting criteria.
+An expert panel made up of four independent experts from around the globe will review the shortlisting process to ensure that it is objective and that the applicants who are best suited to the listed challenges are shortlisted and invited to demonstrate their solutions at the solution showcase event.

 All reviewers and experts will be asked to declare any actual or potential conflicts of interest and will not participate in discussions or decisions where they are subject to such a conflict of interest.